Azdaroth/Azdaroth.github.io/source/_posts/2016-07-10-scaling-up-rails-applications-with-postgresql-table-partitioning-part-3.markdown

 end
 ```

-<p>In case of partitioning partitioning, however, we need to set up some extra tables.
+<p>In case of partitioning, however, we need to set up some extra tables.
 We can reuse the examples from <a href="https://karolgalanciak.com/blog/2016/06/12/scaling-up-rails-applications-with-postgresql-table-partitioning-part-2/" target="_blank">part 2</a>.
 Let's add the partitoned gem to the Gemfile:</p>

 ```
 gem 'activerecord-redshift-adapter',  git: "git@github.com:arp/activerecord-redshift-adapter.git", branch: "rails4-compatibility"